-Joyce Winnecke helps businesses with communications, marketing and strategy.
+Joyce Winnecke helps businesses with communications, marketing, strategy, content and audience development.

 Her background is a rare combination of journalism, P&L, policy, marketing, branding, corporate communications and development.
 She has successfully led large teams and complex operations, worked with boards of directors, and developed ideas and products to generate new revenue.